mihirpatel1996/Web-Assignment-2/README.md

 ### Key Design Elements
 #### Navigation bar
-Navigation bar is one of the most important features of website design as it contains most of the key links to different pages or sections of application.
+Navigation bar `(Bootstrap, 2020)` is one of the most important features of website design as it contains most of the key links to different pages or sections of application.
 All the links of the application are are available at first glance to user in navigation bar.
 Navigation bar consists Plants, Accessories, Pots, Plant care, Contact Us and Sign in links.
 Website name is clearly visible in the left corner of navigation bar.